lsst-sqre/sqr-031/index.rst

 Deployment configuration
 ------------------------

-The DM-EFD deployment configuration on k3s is defined by a set of Terraform variables listed in the  `terraform-efd-k3s <https://github.com/lsst-sqre/terraform-efd-k3s>`_ repository.
+The EFD deployment configuration on k3s is defined by a set of Terraform variables listed in the  `terraform-efd-k3s <https://github.com/lsst-sqre/terraform-efd-k3s>`_ repository.

 Edit the ``terraform.tfvars`` file with the values obtained from the SQuaRE 1Password account.
 Search for ``terraform vars (efd test)``.

-Finally, deploy the DM-EFD with the following commands:
+Finally, deploy the EFD with the following commands:

 .. code-block:: bash